New Families/Prospective Students

 cummerbund, black dress slacks or skirt and black dress shoes.
 The summer casual uniform consits of a "Kirkwood Academy" white polo shirt, and khaki shorts (available from "Just Me Apparel" on Old Sulpher Springs Rd in Manchester).

-Mr. Kaminsky's studio at 514 Edna Ave in Kirkwood is conviently located 17 minutes or less from all of the Parkway High Schools, 13 minutes away from Lindbergh and Ladue High Schools, 19 minutes away from Clayton High, and 15 minutes away from MICDS.
+Mr. Kaminsky's studio at 419 Gabriel Drive in Kirkwood (across the street from Kirkwood High School) is conviently located 17 minutes or less from all of the Parkway High Schools, 13 minutes away from Lindbergh and Ladue High Schools, 19 minutes away from Clayton High, and 15 minutes away from MICDS.

 All Wed evening group classes are at the Kirkwood studio location

-Kirkwood Academy of Music • 514 Edna Ave.
-Kirkwood Missouri
+Kirkwood Academy of Music • 419 Gabriel Dr. Kirkwood Missouri

 • (314)965-1571 • Email Us